AndyMc3000/ci-ms3-pool-club/readme-assets/cpc-database-schema.md

 ## MongoDB Database Collections Schema ##

 The below shows the key:value pairs associated with the MongoDB Collections used for the CPC site.
-Those Collesctions are; 'league, 'user', and 'matches'.
+Those Collesctions are; 'league, 'user', and 'matches', and 'archive'.

             league
             {